 VISA wishes to enable Singapore’s transformation into a cashless society

-through allowing customers and merchants to transact using QR codes.
+through allowing customers and merchants to transact using QR code payment mode.
 Currently on trial in India

 , it is only a matter of time before mVisa reaches the shores of Singapore.